Judge throws out Aaron Hernandez's murder conviction

 "The mere rumor of such a rumor is hardly sufficient to warrant the inference the commonwealth seeks to draw in respect to defendant's specific event," the judge said, adding, "A court should not have to conduct an exhaustive investigation in every case as to the circumstances of a defendant's death to determine if it was suicide, if defendant had capacity to make voluntary choice to live and factors that motivated him."

-With the court's decision, Hernandez's estate could potentially be owed money from his contract that was unpaid.
+With the court's decision, Hernandez's estate could potentially be owed money from his Patriots contract that was never paid.
 Reports have suggested that amount could be around $6 million, accounting for his signing bonus and salary at the time of his arrest.

-Another attorney for the Lloyd family, Douglas Sheff, asked the Patriots last month to voluntarily pay damages — potentially millions of dollars — as part of a wrongful death lawsuit.
+Another attorney for the Lloyd family, Douglas Sheff, asked the Patriots last month to voluntarily pay damages — potentially millions of dollars — as part of a wrongful death lawsuit brought against Hernandez before his death.

 The Patriots have not commented on the issue.